 Generally, you can invoke parser mode through the compiler.
 A particularly convenient method for using the Static Analyzer parser is to modify an existing makefile so that it analyzes the files as part of the build process.
 This can be done with or without producing object code.
-For more information on this approach, see Section 2.3, page 18.
+For more information on this approach, see "Using the Compiler to Create a Static Analysis Database", page 17.